 Today’s question is….What is a tsunami?

-A tsunami or tidal wave is a series of ocean waves caused by the displacement of a large volume of water.
+A tsunami is a series of ocean waves caused by the displacement of a large volume of water.

 To help us dive a little deeper into this question, we will talk by phone with Russell Jackson on tsunamis.
 Russell is a coastal hazards specialist with NOAA’s Coastal Services Center.
 Hi Russell, welcome to our show.